I’m sitting in one of the many waiting rooms in which modern humans waste a considerable amount of their lives.

 I smile at them and return to an article on traveling in Milan.
 I want to go back to Milan, I didn’t see enough of that city.
 We never get to see enough when we travel.

 She walks to the coffee table and serves two cups of black coffee.
-I can sympathise.
+I can sympathize.
 Two toddlers must be exhausting, I found mine exhausting.
 Perhaps some caffeine will get her through the ordeal of a long wait with two bored toddlers.

 Except that she gives one cup to each child.